-The Company is involved in the design, development, manufacture, marketing, sale and support primarily of PLCs of various models that incorporate an operating panel (a keyboard and a display) as an integral part of the PLC, and connectivity (including Internet, intranet, and cellular phone communications), as well as external expansion units for the PLCs and software for the PLCs (this activity was previously known as the "Product Segment").
+The Company is involved in the design, development, manufacture, marketing, sale and support primarily of PLCs of various models that incorporate an operating panel (a keyboard and a display) as an integral part of the PLC, and connectivity (including Internet, intranet, and cellular phone communications), as well as external expansion units for the PLCs and software for the PLCs.
 In recent years, the Company has expanded its product portfolio and has also started to market and sell motion controllers (VFD and Servo systems), and a new integrative cloud services platform (SaaS).
-The products of the Company are primarily intended for management of automatic systems including industrial automation, logistics systems, automated parking facilities, for management of production floors and additional auxiliary items.
+The products of the Company are primarily intended for the management of automatic systems including industrial automation, logistics systems, automated parking facilities, for management of production floors and additional auxiliary items.

-The products and services of the Company are marketed and sold via an internal marketing and sales network of the Company through subsidiaries in the United States and Europe, through a distributor network of approximately 190 distributors, 110 of which are in the US and in North America, and the balance in approximately seventy countries (including Israel) mainly throughout Europe, Asia and South America.
+The products and services of the Company are marketed and sold via an internal marketing and sales network of the Company through subsidiaries in the United States and Europe, through a distributor network of approximately 185 distributors, 105 of which are in the US and in North America, and the balance in approximately seventy countries (including Israel) mainly throughout Europe, Asia and South America.